 But while an employer group can negotiate a guaranteed issue offer for their employees, that doesn’t mean there are not any underwriting requirements in order to get it because there are.
 Since the insurance company is taking on people they wouldn’t normally insure, that’s a big risk.
 In exchange, they usually have some stipulations in order to make it available.

-I'll go over those underwriting requirements in another article, but for now, I just wanted to cover the types of underwriting that an employee can get either on their own with the help of their employer.
+I’ll go over those underwriting requirements in another article, but for now, I just wanted to cover the types of underwriting that an employee can get either on their own with the help of their employers.